KuchnowskiP/VolvoAssessment/README.md

 ```bash
     curl -X GET "http://localhost:8080/api/v1/weather/city/{cityName}" -H "accept: application/json"
 ```
-This will return a JSON response with the weather forecast for the specified city and will work on Unix based systems as well as Windows.
+This will return a JSON response with the weather forecast for the specified city and will work on Unix based systems as well as on Windows.
 ## API Endpoints

 The application exposes only one API endpoint for all cities: